Compose in color

 09/02/2022

-Hello!
-The proposals are varied, and even if they don't all work (but that's why we do several thumbnails), there are some really nice ones!
+Hi!
+The options are varied, and even if not all of them work (but that's why we create multiple thumbnails), there are some that are really great!

 So:

-1 - the subject in yellow while everything else is purple is somewhat surprising - if it is lit, the rest of the foreground should also catch some light - and the distinction between the sky, the background, and the balcony is not very clear.
-You might consider making the background very dark and the foreground light, or opt for a simple gradient (dark foreground, bright background)
+1 - The subject being yellow while everything else is purple is a bit surprising - if it's lit, the rest of the foreground should also receive light - and the distinction between the sky, the background, and the balcony isn't very clear.
+You could consider making the background very dark and the foreground light, or opt for a simple gradient (dark foreground, light background).

-2 - nice colors, very fantastical, better distinction between the sky and the background, but a bit timid between the balcony and the background.
+2 - Nice colors, very fantastic, better distinction between the sky and the background, but a bit weak between the balcony and the background.
 I suggest darkening the balcony.

-3 - the black sky clashes a bit with the blue hill - and both are of the same value - I suggest opting for a slightly lighter blue for the sky, You can stay in the grays/browns but we are less accustomed to this.
+3 - The black sky clashes a bit with the blue hill - and both are of the same value - I suggest opting for a slightly lighter blue for the sky.
+You can stick with grays/browns, but we're less used to that.

-4 - very nice, even though again the character is maybe a bit too distinct from the rest of the balcony.
-I really like the contrasts in the sky, and the very dark background, even though I would tend to bring in a bit more cyan from the bottom (I pushed the rendering of the lights and volumes in my correction, to show what it could look like).
+4 - Very nice, even if once again the character is perhaps a bit too distinct from the rest of the balcony.
+I really like the contrasts in the sky, and the very dark background, even if I would tend to bring a bit of cyan in from the bottom (I pushed the rendering of the lights and volumes a bit in my correction, to show what it could look like).

-6 - the issue with this attempt is that everything is saturated at the same time, and the very warm colors of the foreground and second plan clash with the sky.
+6 - The problem with this attempt is that everything is saturated at the same time, and the very warm colors of the foreground and mid-ground clash with the sky.

-7 - better!
-Again, the character is not integrated into the balcony, but it is possible to use the very colorful sky, a la NASA nebula images, to think about the rest of the image.
-At that point, you need to simplify the background as much as possible to avoid dividing the attention too much.
+7 - Better!
+Again, the character isn't integrated into the balcony, but it's possible to use the very colorful sky, like a NASA nebula image, to think about the rest of the image.
+At that point, you need to simplify the background as much as possible to avoid dividing attention too much.
 The foreground can be lit, or remain dark, as you choose.

-8 - academic but effective - you can push the contrast between the sky and the background a bit more, and make the foreground a bit darker and more blue rather than purple.
+8 - Academic but effective - you can push the contrast between the sky and the background a bit more, and make the foreground a bit darker and a bit more blue rather than purple.

 salut! les proposition sont variées, et même si elles ne fonctionnent pas toutes (mais c'est pour ça qu'on fait plusieurs vignettes) il y en a des vraiment très chouettes!